Our Process

 Phase #1

-In our practice of domain-driven design, before building anything we collaborate on modeling your organization's activities to form a set of project blueprints, including a vocabulary.
+In our practice of domain-driven design, before building anything we collaborate on modeling your organization’s activities to form a set of project blueprints, including a vocabulary (as the saying goes, one of the two hard things in computer science is naming things).
 In his 2003 book Domain-Driven Design, Eric Evans explains the nature and goals of such models:

 These models are never perfect; they evolve.
 They must be practical and useful in making sense of the domain.
 They must be rigorous enough to make the application simple to implement and understand.